 School Laptop Auditing

-ICT technicians audit/check each Laptops once a term for appropriate use of apps, data and school ICT services.
+ICT technicians audit/check each Laptops twice a year for appropriate use of apps, data and school ICT services.
 This includes browsing history, appropriate software and condition of the laptop/case and charger.
 Laptop’s are collected and audited at random when students are/or suspected of using inappropriately.